1. Getting started

 Accessibility options enquiry form

-This enquiry form is available to all schools to fill in if they require accessibility options for their school.
+This enquiry form is available to all schools to fill in if they require accessibility options for their students.

 ICAS Terms and Conditions

 A school code and password were issued to your school when it initially registered with ICAS Assessments.
 The teacher at your school who coordinated ICAS in previous years may know the details.
-Alternatively, contact us.
+Alternatively, please contact us to reset your password.

 It is possible your school’s firewall is blocking access to the shop.
 Please contact your school’s IT department for assistance.
 If you are still experiencing difficulties, please contact us.